Skip to content

 • Mayfair on Monday, 3rd November

-These evenings provide a relaxed and engaging atmosphere for collectors and art enthusiasts to enjoy the exceptional displays presented by our Participants.
+These evenings provided a relaxed and engaging atmosphere for collectors and art enthusiasts to enjoy the exceptional displays presented by our Participants.

 Auctions

-For the 2025 edition of Asian Art in London, leading auction houses including Bonhams Knightsbridge, Bonhams New Bond Street, Christie’s, Dore & Rees, Lyon & Turnbull, Roseberys, and Sotheby’s will host an exceptional variety of Asian art auctions.
+For the 2025 edition of Asian Art in London, leading auction houses including Bonhams Knightsbridge, Bonhams New Bond Street, Christie’s, Dore & Rees, Lyon & Turnbull, Roseberys, and Sotheby’s hosted an exceptional variety of Asian art auctions.

-The sales will span a diverse range of categories, including Indian & Islamic Art, Modern & Contemporary Middle Eastern and South Asian Art, as well as Works of Art and Modern and Contemporary Art from Japan, China, Korea, and Southeast Asia.
+The sales spanned a diverse range of categories, including Indian & Islamic Art, Modern & Contemporary Middle Eastern and South Asian Art, as well as Works of Art and Modern and Contemporary Art from Japan, China, Korea, and Southeast Asia.

-The auctions draw significant interest from collectors and art enthusiasts alike, making them a key highlight of this year’s programme.
+The auctions drew significant interest from collectors and art enthusiasts alike, making them a key highlight of the 2025 programme.

 FLORA VESTERBERG VIDEO SERIES